ValdrDarmir/Evaluating-E2E-Aspect-Based-Sentiment-Analysis-Methods-A-Comparative-Study-in-the-German-Language/README.md

 BERT Embedding:

-- Download the pytorch version pre-trained ```bert-base-german-cased``` model and vocabulary from the [link](https://huggingface.co/google-bert/bert-base-german-cased) provided by huggingface.
+- Download the pytorch version of the pre-trained ```bert-base-german-cased``` model and vocabulary from the [link](https://huggingface.co/google-bert/bert-base-german-cased) provided by huggingface.
 - Then change the value of parameter ```--bert_model_dir``` to the directory of the bert model.

 Run the data preprocessing file after adjusting the paths to your train